louMoxy/project-nightingale/content/_index.md

     Only your consultant will be able to see individual-level data.
 However, by taking part, all data will be made anonymous to be used for research to help others with Axial Spondyloarthritis.
+  headline: How will the data be used?
+  headerColor: "#D0021B"
+  textAlignment: left
 - template: 1-column-text
   block: one-column-1
   alignment: centered